giantswarm/giantswarm-js-client/docs/NodepoolsApi.md

 Delete node pool

 Triggers the deletion of a node pool.
 Nodes in the pool will first be cordoned and drained.
 Note that it is your responsibililty to make sure that workloads using the node pool can be scheduled elsewhere.
 We recommend to double-check the available capacity of remaining node pools, as well as any node selectors and taints.
 Also you can do the draining yourself before issuing the delete request, to observe the outcome.
-Use  &#x60;&#x60;&#x60; kubectl drain nodes -l giantswarm.nodepool_id&#x3D;&lt;nodepool_id&gt; ... &#x60;&#x60;&#x60;  TODO: adapt the command for correct label syntax
+Use  &#x60;&#x60;&#x60; kubectl drain nodes -l giantswarm.io/machine-deployment&#x3D;&lt;nodepool_id&gt; ... &#x60;&#x60;&#x60;

 ### Example
 ```javascript